-- paraphrasing or summarizing another's work without acknowledging the source (including machine-generated paraphrasing); or using facts, figures, graphs, charts or information without acknowledging the source. - Self-plagiarism involves, among other things, the reuse of one's own words, ideas, or works from preexisting material, especially without acknowledgment of earlier use.
-Examples of self-plagiarism include, but are not limited to, submitting previously completed papers, assignments, projects and other works as completely new and original, or copying or paraphrasing passages from one's previously submitted work in a new work, each without informing the instructor that this material was submitted or been used before. - Unauthorized Collusion involves, among other things, the submission of work presented as if it is one's own that has been done in unauthorized collaboration with someone else or something else, such as other people or artificial intelligence and technologies.
-Examples of unauthorized collusion include, but are not limited to, acquiring answers or information from artificial intelligence when such source was not authorized; or using another's assignment or exam answers for academic credit when collaboration was not authorized. - Tampering involves, among other things, interfering with, altering or attempting to alter College records, grades, assignments, laboratory experiments or other documents without authorization.
-Examples of tampering include, but are not limited to, using a computer or false-written document to change or affect a grade; erasing records or information of a student; unauthorized access to a College record by computer or unauthorized entry into an office or file; or obtaining information from the College without proper authorization.
+Self-plagiarism involves, among other things, the reuse of one's own words, ideas, or works from preexisting material, especially without acknowledgment of earlier use.
+Examples of self-plagiarism include, but are not limited to, submitting previously completed papers, assignments, projects and other works as completely new and original, or copying or paraphrasing passages from one's previously submitted work in a new work, each without informing the instructor that this material was submitted or been used before.

+Unauthorized Collusion involves, among other things, the submission of work presented as if it is one's own that has been done in unauthorized collaboration with someone else or something else, such as other people or artificial intelligence and technologies.
+Examples of unauthorized collusion include, but are not limited to, acquiring answers or information from artificial intelligence when such source was not authorized; or using another's assignment or exam answers for academic credit when collaboration was not authorized.

-Violation of the Code of Conduct can result in a zero on the exam or assignment, administrative withdrawal from the course, suspension and/or termination from the program.
+Tampering involves, among other things, interfering with, altering or attempting to alter College records, grades, assignments, laboratory experiments or other documents without authorization.
+Examples of tampering include, but are not limited to, using a computer or false-written document to change or affect a grade; erasing records or information of a student; unauthorized access to a College record by computer or unauthorized entry into an office or file; obtaining information from the College without proper authorization; or utilizing software, artificial intelligence or other devices to tamper with test proctoring, test answers and/or test results.

+Jersey College may disclose student disciplinary records of academic dishonesty to third parties after a final determination of a disciplinary proceeding is completed, subject to FERPA.